Where and How to Recycle or Dispose of Christmas Trees in California after Christmas

 - Annual Christmas Tree

-Recycling Program from December 26 through January 23rd.
+Recycling Program from December 26th through the third week in January.
 This year's program will provide 16 drop-off locations

 available to residents only.